Diffblue-benchmarks/CaderHancock-realfakestoreserver/README.md

 A Spring Boot REST API Portfolio Project

-Currently the controller package doesn't have much external functionallity (Soon)
+Currently the controller package doesn't have much external functionality (Soon)

 Eventually, I would like to write a pure kotlin android client to boogie with the backend, but for now I'm focusing on the M and C, V can come later.